 Assuming that shareholders of FNB elect to receive the minimum amount of stock consideration upon completion of the merger, the Company would pay \$31,360,000 in cash and issue a number of shares of Company common stock having a value of approximately \$32,640,000; however, because the market value of shares of the Company's common stock fluctuates, the actual number of shares of Company common stock issuable in the merger will not be finally determined until the fifth business day prior to the closing of the merger.
-Assuming the 10-day average closing price of Company common stock ending on the fifth business day prior to the closing of the merger is \$35.09 (which was the average closing price of Company common stock for the ten consecutive trading days ending on January 24, 2013, the last trading day before the announcement of the merger), and assuming that shareholders of FNB elect to receive the minimum amount of stock consideration, then we anticipate that an aggregate of approximately 930,179 shares of Company common stock would be issued to FNB shareholders upon completion of the merger.
+Assuming the 10-day average closing price of Company common stock ending on the fifth business day prior to the closing of the merger is \$41.29 (which was the closing price of Company common stock on April 24, 2013, the last practicable trading day before the date of this proxy statement/prospectus), and assuming that shareholders of FNB elect to receive the minimum amount of stock consideration, then we anticipate that an aggregate of approximately 790,506 shares of Company common stock would be issued to FNB shareholders upon completion of the merger.